jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 green: make it pass
 ---------------------------------------------------------------------------------

-I change the `return statement`_ to the sum of the inputs
+when I change the `return statement`_ to the sum of the inputs

 .. code-block:: python

   def add(x, y):
       return x + y

-and the terminal shows a passing test
+the terminal shows a passing test

 .. _test_addition_refactor_refactor: